 We roamed around the place while waiting for our orders to arrive.

 Their dining hall was pretty cozy with its warm wooden furniture, rough white walls, and exposed roofing.
 Fernando Amorsolo replicas hung on every corner of the hall.
 The sweet smell of freshly baked bread permeating every inch of the room made everything so much better.

 A deli at the far end offered interesting packaged foods for pasalubongs, most notable of which was their flat Piayas.
 Off another side, fresh baked goods were being sold; everything from Ensaymada, Spanish Breads, Cheese Rolls and Jamaican Patties (which were way better than the popular ones being sold at Manila or so I read).
 Prices for the breads range from Php15.00 to Php65.00.
 They also have a fresh veggie section at the back part of the resto.

 Back at our table and a few mosquito bites later (do bring a mosquito repellant lotion if you plan on eating al fresco), our lunch arrived.

 With their dishes priced real low, we weren’t really surprised that the serving was on the smallish side.
-The Lumpiang Shanghai was pretty ordinary but the sizzling Lechon Sisig was really something else.
+The Lumpiang Shanghai was pretty ordinary but the sizzling Lechon Sisig was something else.
 The dish tasted exactly what comes to mind when you mix good Sisig and tasty Lechon.

-Despite the unwelcoming treatment from the staff, this resto was actually saved by their Lechon Sisig.
-I guess we could discover a few more treats from this bistro if we could get past the cold treatment we got from their people.
-I imagine dining al fresco at their gardens under the moon and stars would be a quite nice experience.
+Despite the unwelcoming treatment from the staff, Sweet Greens Deli Café was actually saved by their Lechon Sisig.
+I guess we could discover a few more treats from this place if we could get past the cold treatment we got from their people.
+I imagine dining al fresco at their gardens under the moon and stars would be quite an experience.